yagiz/KeyboardDismisser/README.md

 # KeyboardDismisser
-KeyboardDismisser is a little Swift 3.0 pod that adds a button over keyboard so that users can dismiss keyboard easly.
+KeyboardDismisser is a little Swift 3.0 pod that adds a button over keyboard so that users can dismiss keyboard easily.

 ### Installation